abuseofnotation/abuseofnotation.github.io/_posts/blog/2017-02-09-credibility.md

 ---
 category: blog
-title: The Business of Credibility
+title: The business of credibility
 layout: blog
 ---